thesteady/gschool-blog/source/2013-02-03-reading-week-0.html.markdown

 Fowler's tip about making the best of maintenance situations was an interesting one that I will definitely remember in the future.

-Check back in next week for my review of the second half of The Passionate Programmer.
+Check back in next week for my review of the second half of _The Passionate Programmer_.
 Until then, happy coding!